SLPS785A December 2023 – October 2025 RES11A

 An example of the circuit configuration used for dc measurements is shown in Figure 6-1.
 Voltage VDx refers to the voltage across a given divider, such as VD1 for divider 1.
 Voltage VRx refers to the voltage across a given resistor, such as VRIN1 for RIN1 or VRG1 for RG1.

-When the RES11A is used to set the gain of an op amp (shown in Figure 6-2), the ratio of the resistors in a divider sets the amplifier gain according to G = RG / RIN.
-Discrete-difference-amplifier and instrumentation-amplifier circuits are variations on this ratiometric use case.
+When the RES11A is used to set the gain of an op amp (shown in Figure 6-2), the ratio of the resistors in a divider sets the amplifier gain such that VOUT = –VIN × RG / RIN.
+Discrete difference-amplifier and instrumentation-amplifier circuits are variations on this use case.
 Typical and maximum parameter values for ratio tolerance (tD1, tD2) are expressed in terms of RGx / RINx to simplify calculations for these circuits.
+See Section 7.3.1 for more detailed discussion of these error terms.

-However, another valid use case of the RES11A is a simple voltage divider, where the midpoint voltage VMID is equal to the input voltage VD multiplied by RG / (RIN + RG), or by RIN / (RIN + RG) as shown in Figure 6-3.
-Typical and maximum parameter values for ratio tolerance of these voltage-divider circuits, expressed in terms of RINx / (RINx + RGx), are provided.
+Another valid use case of the RES11A is a simple voltage divider.
+An example is shown in Figure 6-3.
+For this implementation, the midpoint voltage VMID is equal to the input voltage VD multiplied by RIN / (RIN + RG).